-The students were immersed in a live simulation in a real business environment.
+We immersed the students in a live simulation in a real business environment.
 Each student was put in a corporate environment that simulated the requirements for performance at the business level versus at a college course level.
-This served as a lab environment for realworld application of business writing and communication skills.
+This served as a lab environment for real-world application of business writing and communication skills.
 Since the leadership positions were real, failure to get involved in the process resulted in a level of business peer pressure within these teams to change poor performers into real team players.